agbinary/soat_app/README.md

 Feel free to change the keys in secret.yml

 ## Emails
-You can see the emails of environment development in http://localhost:3000/letter_opener
+You can see the emails of environment development in `http://localhost:3000/letter_opener`

 ## Running the test suite
 Just run `bundle exec rspec` command from root application folder.

 ## Deployment instructions
-Configure development server connection with Heroku
+Configure development server connection with Heroku, url in description